 How is a psychological assessment conducted?Psychological profiles, as done by Lakin Associates, are based on a two-hour behavioral interview, a general intelligence test, and several personality questionnaires, for a total of about four hours with an individual.
 Some psychologists use as much as a full half-day for just testing.
 Others use little testing but interview for as much as four-five hours.
 While the science is far from perfect, the combination of a disciplined interview with valid, standardized testing provides a thorough and objective assessment of an individual's capabilities and personality characteristics.

 What does psychological testing cost?Like any professional service, there is a wide range of fees for psychological profiling services.
-In the Chicago area, the range of fees is from $1300 to more than $6000 per assessment.
-Most psychological profiles conducted by Lakin Associates cost about $1600 for sales and supervisor candidates up to $2000 for executive candidates and developmental planning profiles of senior-level managers/executives.
+In a recent survey of the Chicago area, the range of fees was from $1600 to more than $6000 per assessment.
+Most psychological profiles conducted by Lakin Associates cost about $1800 for sales and supervisor candidates up to $2500 for executive candidates and developmental planning profiles of senior-level managers/executives.

 Bottom line:You need to hire the right people, develop them effectively, and prepare them for their future and the future of your company.
 Psychological tests give you important insights about your people and the people you may hire.
 They help you make better decisions.
 From a purely financial view, if psychological tests can prevent you from making one bad hire, it probably saves you tens of thousands of dollars.
 (Remember--a bad hire costs you thousands of dollars in recruiting and hiring expenses, training, lost opportunity, salary and benefits, and termination costs!)
 From a development perspective, psychological profiles focus your training and development dollars where they can be most effective.
 From an organizational perspective, there is no better growth strategy than using every tool available to hire and develop the best people.
 Ask Dr. Lakin to help you by providing psychological assessment services for your business needs.

-Last modified: November, 2012 Copyright©2012 Lakin Associates Thanks for visiting!
+Last modified: October, 2014 Copyright©2014 Lakin Associates Thanks for visiting!